 This world is nowhere near perfect.

-It’s only by acceptance that you come in terms with it.
+It’s only by acceptance that you come to terms with it.

 For example, your thoughts won’t come as you want them to.
 If you imagine that negative thoughts stop coming to you, the next moment, there will be a barrage of negative thoughts.

-But once you’ll start to embrace them with open heart, you’ll feel relaxed.
+But once you start to embrace them with an open heart, you’ll feel relaxed.